fxu1024/fxu1024.github.io/docs/base/iceberg2iceberg.md

 ## 3. Prerequisites

-- It is recommended that the source cluster and target cluster use the same DNS server and KDC server.
+- It is recommended that the source cluster and target cluster share the same DNS server and KDC server.

 - Ensure that the source cluster and target cluster versions are CDP Private Cloud Base 7.1.9 or higher using Cloudera Manager version 7.11.3 or higher versions.